xiaoxiae/videos/06-edmonds-blossom/SCRIPT.md

 ---

 # Tree
 First, let's think about how to find augmenting paths in a tree (a graph without cycles).
-This will be pretty straight-forward -- run a BFS from some exposed vertex until we find another one.
+This will be pretty straight-forward -- run a modified BFS from some exposed vertex until we find another one.

 Initially, all are exposed, since the pairing is empty.

-TODO: animace

 ---
 GENERAL GRAPH MATCHING